bus710/Arduino-pico-development-in-linux/README.md

 1. it compiles the sketch and creates all the results under the build directory.
 2. it creates a new file **c_cpp_properties.json** for this C/C++ based project.
 The **includePath** should be updated since it doesn't point the correct header file paths.

-The includePath should look like the one in **Blink/.vscode/c_cpp_properties.json**, but the paths can be little different as Arduino-pico gets updated.
-There is [this another doc](README2.md), which explains how to get the correct header paths.
+The includePath should look like the one in **Blink/.vscode/c_cpp_properties.json**, but the paths can be little different depend on the Arduino-pico version and the actual path in file system.
+There is this [another doc](README2.md), which explains how to get the correct header paths.

 <br/>